 In 1973 when Cybis introduced their Goldilocks sculpture they chose to depict the bears of the fairytale as pandas.
 Rather than create a single piece showing all three bears, or having all three separate, they divided the group into two separate open editions: one titled Goldilocks and Panda ‘Bear’ for $145, and a companion piece called Panda ‘Bears’ for $45.
 Both were made and sold for only three years (1973–1975).

 The panda pair is 3.5”high and composed of two different pieces attached with glue; the standing panda is stamped in the mold CYBIS ©1972 (another instance where mold copyright is the year before the actual retail release) on the bottom of one foot.
 The painted Cybis signature and copyright symbol appear on the sitting panda’s foot.

-The only other Cybis panda sculpture is the Panda with Cub which is an open edition shown on the current Cybis site for $475.
-It measures 4.75” high and 5” wide.
+The only other Cybis panda sculpture was the Panda with Cub which is an open edition measuring 4.75” high and 5” wide.
 This sculpture was introduced in 1989 (at $275) and thus pieces actually produced during that year have the special 50th Anniversary backstamp on it.

 The only other instances of bears appearing on a Cybis sculpture were on their Holiday Children, wherein one version includes a small teddy bear and another in which the same teddy mold is painted as a panda.